 Though perhaps less well-known than its main rival, Kiwi, Cherry Blossom is a historic and enduring company that has been improving men's feet since the early 1900s.
-Brothers Dan and Charles Mason founded the company after discovering a mutual desire to invent a polish that would not rub off on and stain clothing as many other products did at the time.
-More than a century later, Cherry Blossom is an award-winning brand that has enjoyed double digit growth year-on-year for the last four years; hence it's place on our best shoe polish brand list.
+Brothers Dan and Charles Mason founded the company after discovering a mutual desire to invent a shoe polish that would not rub off on and stain clothing as many other products did at the time.
+More than a century later, Cherry Blossom is an award-winning brand that has enjoyed double-digit growth year-on-year for the last four years; hence it's place on our best shoe polish brand list.

 A 212-step process goes into making each pair of Allen Edmonds Goodyear welted shoes.
 It’s no surprise, then, that the company prizes scrupulous attention to detail in all things related to footwear, including proper shoe care.
-Allen Edmonds’ luxurious shoe polishes come in a range of colors and formulations to preserve even the most delicate smooth leather.
+Allen Edmonds’ luxurious shoe polish comes in a range of colours and formulations to preserve even the most delicate smooth leather upper.
 Try the premium version with a sponge tip for easy application with no mess.

 When we say that the best shoe polish brands stick to tradition, nowhere is that more true than with Angelus.
 Angelus shoe polish was created by Paul T Angelos in 1907 in his kitchen.
 The brand is still going strong today with his grandson at the helm.
 The polish contains carnauba and bee's wax to ease application and provide shine.
 Angelus shoe polish brings life to old shoes while restoring the colour and preserving the leather.

 Meltonian is a classic producer of cream-based shoe polish in a dizzying array of colours.
-More than 30 shades are available to revive dulled hues, from light bone and brown sugar, to bordeaux and imperial blue.
-Meltonian utilises essential oils and waxes in its polish to prevent leather from drying and cracking over time.
+More than 30 shades are available to revive dulled hues, from light bone to brown sugar, bordeaux to imperial blue.
+Meltonian utilises essential oils and waxes in its shoe polish to prevent leather from drying and cracking over time.
 Not only will your shoes get a brighter shine, they'll remain protected from the elements to prolong the life of your favourite footwear.

 Since 1925, Lincoln has been trusted to deliver the classic military "spit shine" to shoes and boots around the world.
 John Lincoln first developed his innovative shoe polish in his San Francisco kitchen, where he blended colours and melted waxes according to a formula still used today.
 The company continues to call California home and to produce small-batch products with no cheap solvents, aerosols, silicon chemistry or plastic sponges.